All Episodes

 Coach Kennedy, I'm sure you're one of them.

-Uh unless you, of course, you're Nick Saban, then you can write your own ticket and and pretty much get any amount of money you want because he keeps winning national championships.
+Then you can write your own ticket and pretty much get any amount of money you want because he keeps winning national championships.

-Uh, but the reality is it I I the fact that they've not contacted you uh and they've not reached out to your lawyers as of now uh tells me that probably huddled with their lawyers, wondering what they ought to do next.
+But the reality is the fact that they've not contacted you and they've not reached out to your lawyers as of now tells me that probably huddled with their lawyers wondering what they ought to do next.

 I'll give them the right answer.

-They need to hire you back, give you your position, uh they need to apologize.
+They need to hire you back, give you your position.

-Uh they need to pay you for the the time that you should have been paid you because you were fired unconstitutionally, and hope and pray that your attorneys don't send them a bill.
+They need to pay you for the time that you should have been paid because you were fired unconstitutionally and hope and pray that your attorneys don't send them a bill.

-Because if your attorney send them a bill, they're working pro bono, uh it will be in the millions.
+Because if your attorneys send them a bill, they're working pro bono, it will be in the millions.

 Correct me if I'm wrong, Jeremy.